NAPPing475/Email-Marketing-Analysis-PBI/README.md

 City: Bar chart representing the top cities with the highest number of signups.
 Year: Line chart showing the trend of signups over the years.
 Time: Histogram visualizing the distribution of signups across different time periods.

-Tools and Technologies
+Tools and Technologies:
-[Specify the tools and technologies used to create the dashboard, e.g., Python, Plotly, Tableau, Power BI]
+Python, Plotly, Power BI